mbcovid19updates/mbcovid19updates.github.io/README.md

 <a href="https://www.gov.mb.ca/covid19/vaccine/immunization-record.html" class="button">COVID-19 Vaccine website FAQ</a>
 <a href="https://immunizationcard.manitoba.ca/#/faq?lang=en" class="button">Immunization Card website FAQ</a>

-#### How to Apply

-Two weeks after receiving a second dose of a COVID-19 vaccine, Manitobans may apply for the card using the new online portal at [immunizationcard.manitoba.ca](https://immunizationcard.manitoba.ca).

-<a href="https://immunizationcard.manitoba.ca" class="button">Apply for Immunization Card</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

 <a name="vaccine-lottery"></a>
 ### Vaccine Lottery